trentsartain/Neural-Network/README.md

 1. Back-Propagation
 	* After each set of inputs is run through the system and an output generated, that output is validated against the expected output.
 	* The percentage of error that results is then propagated backwards (hence the name) through the Hidden Layers of the Neural Network.
-This adjusts the weights assigned to each Neuron in the Hidden Layers.
+This adjusts the weights assigned to each of a neuron's inputs in the Hidden Layers.
 	* Ideally, each Back-Propagation will bring the Neural Network's output closer to the expected output of the provided inputs.
 2. Biases
 	* Biases allow us to modify our activation function (discussed below) in order to generate a better output for each neuron.